 To get started on the subject of intranet analytics I thought some suggestions of tools and products may do the trick.
 These tools gather the data, get the statistics sorted out and work with analytics for your intranet, or extranet, perhaps.

-It’s worth mentioning that my book, Web Strategy for Everyone, covers a lot of aspects of intranets, such as their information architecture, performance optimization and design principles like design with data.
-Check it out, only cost you ten bucks ›
+It’s worth mentioning that my book, Web Strategy for Everyone, covers a lot of aspects of intranets and the digital workplace, such as the information architecture, performance optimization and design principles like design with data.
+Check it out, it only cost you ten bucks ›

 Google Analytics is the industry-standard on the public web and is also used by many organizations on their intranets.